nuwuxian/rl_adv_valuediff/README.md

   - To generate the t-SNE visualization results, run ```python plot_tsne.py --dir XX --output_dir @@```.
 To generate the GMM visualization results, run ```python plot_gmm.py --dir XX --output_dir @@```.
 XX refers to the path to the folder which saves the victim activations; @@ refers to the output folder.

-# Reproducing the results on the StarCraft Game:
+# Reproducing the results on the StarCraft II Game:

 ## Install StarCraft environment:
 First, installing the StarCraft environment by pulling and installing the repo from: https://github.com/Tencent/PySC2TencentExtension.
 Then, run the ```pip install -r requirments.txt``` to install the required packages.